 Introduction

 This article provides technical operational guidance only and does not constitute legal advice; compliance obligations vary by jurisdiction, sector, and use context.
+This article is not legal advice.

 Deployment Principle: Treat SVM as a Controlled System